-LIGHT BULBS: How a Bulb’s CRI Affects Paint Colours
+LIGHT BULBS: How a Bulb’s CRI Affects Paint Colors

-When it comes to paint colours, NOTHING affects our perception more than light – either natural or artificial.
-So, when a paint colour isn’t looking like it should, the FIRST thing you should consider is your light source!
+When it comes to paint colors, nothing affects our perception more than light—either natural or artificial.
+So, when a paint color doesn’t look like it should, the first thing you should consider is your light source!

 Benjamin Moore Collingwood with Sherwin Williams Peppercorn feature wall in primary bathroom, Kylie M Interiors Edesign, online diy ideas (1)